rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.6.14 =
+= 3.6.15 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fix BuddyPress privacy issue.
+Fix activity issue in safari browser.
+Romanian, Russian, French and Hungarian translation update.

 == Sponsors ==